 $ kubectl apply -f manifests/postgresql-operator-default-configuration.yaml #Changed $ kubectl delete pod postgres-operator-599fd68d95-2q8t6

 Be careful though, this will update all clusters the operator is watching at the same time.
+One way to minimize issues around this is to have separate operators per namespace.

 This one is a bit more complex - the operator does not support doing it directly.
 However, the spilo image can detect that a clone is performed from an older major release, and update the cluster files before starting.
 Hence, if you perform a clone to a newer major version, you should be good to go.
 This is the exact same procedure as the disaster recovery scenario, but with the major version changed.